Giovanni Bellini

-Giovanni Bellini was considered to have revolutionized Venetian painting, moving it toward a more sensuous and colouristic style.
+Giovanni Bellini was considered to have revolutionised Venetian painting, moving it toward a more sensuous and colouristic style.
 Through the use of clear, slow-drying oil paints, Giovanni created deep, rich tints and detailed shadings.
-His sumptuous coloring and fluent, atmospheric landscapes had a great effect on the Venetian painting school, especially on his pupils Giorgione and Titian.
+His sumptuous colouring and fluent, atmospheric landscapes had a great effect on the Venetian painting school, especially on his pupils Giorgione and Titian.
+The Bellini cocktail is named in his honour.

 Life

 Early career

 Giovanni Bellini was born in Venice.
-The painter Jacopo Bellini had long been considered Giovanni's father, but the art historian Daniel Wallace Maze has advanced the theory that in fact, Jacopo was his much elder brother.
-Nonetheless, Giovanni was brought up in Jacopo's house, and always lived and worked in the closest fraternal relation with his elder brother, Gentile.
-Up until the age of nearly thirty we find in his work a depth of religious feeling and human pathos which is his own.
-His paintings from the early period are all executed in the old tempera method: the scene is softened by a new and beautiful effect of romantic sunrise color (as, for example, in the St. Jerome in the Desert).
+The painter Jacopo Bellini had long been considered Giovanni's father, but art historian Daniel Wallace Maze claims that Jacopo was his much elder half-brother, and that Gentile Bellini was his nephew rather than his brother.
+He lived and worked closely with his brother Gentile.
+His early paintings are all executed in the old tempera method.